-Perform operations and provide advanced technical and creative support for Districtwide events and production assistance and related work as required, which means in effect: setup and operate presentation and/or recording equipment (cameras, monitors, microphones, lights, switchers, control or mixing boards, computers, networked AV devices, connection cables or devices enabling wireless operation for much of the above), while supervising production support staff and student technicians
+Perform operations and provide advanced technical and creative support for District-wide events and production assistance and related work as required, which means in effect: setup and operate presentation and/or recording equipment (cameras, monitors, microphones, lights, switchers, control or mixing boards, computers, networked AV devices, connection cables or devices enabling wireless operation for much of the above), while supervising production support staff and student technicians.

 Detail: There are currently two full-time Media Production Technicians based on the Santa Rosa Campus who work under the supervision of Director, Media Services & Learning Technologies to perform districtwide advanced media production services.
 (Two additional staff members who hold this classification within the district include a part-time role with the Petaluma Media team, and another part-timer working for the Art and PR departments, as well as seasonally for SRT.
-Both of these part-time staff have different specified functions than the full-time SR Production Technicians, whose complex duties require elevated technical expertise and duties, and demonstrate a shift in the direction of the traditional media production tech role.)
+Both of these part-time staff have different supervisors and specified functions than the full-time SR Production Technicians, and have gone through a distinctive PDQ process with their respective supervisors.)
+The increasingly complex duties of of this classificiation require specialized technical expertise and duties, and demonstrate a shift in the direction of the traditional media production tech role.